-Experience welcomes pitches for reported and first-person stories about the intersection of technology and humanity — stories that look to the future; chronicle innovations and new ideas about work, play, and human relationships; and examine inspiring solutions to global problems.
+Experience welcomes pitches for reported and first-person stories about the intersection of technology and humanity — stories that look to the future; chronicle innovations and new ideas about work, play, and human relationships; and examine inspiring scientific responses to global problems.
 Stories need to be original, thoroughly researched, thought-provoking, and beautifully written.

-At present we are especially looking for pitches about the interplay of technology and climate change, sports and games, food and agriculture, dating, art, ethics, and cities and neighborhoods.
+We are especially looking for pitches about the interplay of technology and climate change, sports and games, food and agriculture, dating, art, ethics, and cities and neighborhoods.

 In general, here’s what works:

 Stories that contain a compelling narrative.
 Stories that contradict conventional wisdom about how technology is shaping our world.
 Stories that explore a subculture or niche community being changed by — or driving forward — innovation.
 Stories that contain both a problem and a solution.
 Topics or angles we haven’t seen before.
 Here are some recently published examples: